itsays-zqc/my-website/docs/examples/GUI Examples/Active_Device/VPD.md

     - `high_field`--Set the switch of high field mobility model and Fermi-Dirac statistics model

     - `vsat`--Set the model and parameters of velocity saturation

-For the detailed introduction about electronic parameters, please refer to the document `examples/active_demo/Physics_Model_in_OEDevice.pdf`.

 <br/>